adheeb2/learn-ci-cd-with-jenkins-docker/day3/README.md

 - stage('Name'){} - Each step names.
 For eg: stage('Build') represents to us that this step is used for install dependencies.
 - steps{} - The actual commands run inside this.
 For eg: echo 'Building'

-- You can either place JenkinsFile in root, this makes it easier for jenkins to scan it.
+- You can either place Jenkinsfile in root, this makes it easier for jenkins to scan it.
 - Or you can keep it in a folder.
 But make sure to specify the path in the 'build configuration' part of Configuration in your multibranch pipeline
   ![jenkins-ci-cd-pipeline-docker](../images/Picture9.png)